apache/flink/docs/dev/table/catalog.md

 ## Supported Hive Versions

-`HiveCatalog` officially supports Hive 2.3.4 and 1.2.1, and depends on Hive's own compatibility for the other 2.x.x and 1.x.x versions.
+Flink's `HiveCatalog` officially supports Hive 2.3.4 and 1.2.1.

-Users need to explicitly specify the Hive version as string, by either passing it to the constructor when creating `HiveCatalog` instances directly in Table API or specifying it in yaml config file in SQL CLI.
-The Hive version string will be either `2.3.4`, `1.2.1`, or your own 2.x.x/1.x.x versions.
+The Hive version is explicitly specified as a String, either by passing it to the constructor when creating `HiveCatalog` instances directly in Table API or specifying it in yaml config file in SQL CLI.
+The Hive version string are `2.3.4` and `1.2.1`.

 ## Dependencies

-In order to use `HiveCatalog`, users need to either downloading the following dependency jars and adding them to the `/lib` dir in Flink distribution, or adding their existing Hive jars to Flink's classpath in order for Flink to find them at runtime.
+To use `HiveCatalog`, users need to include the following dependency jars.

-Take Hive 2.3.4 for example:
+For Hive 2.3.4, users need:

 ```
 // Hive dependencies

-- hive-metastore-2.3.4.jar
-- hive-exec-2.3.4.jar
+- hive-exec-2.3.4.jar // contains hive-metastore-2.3.4

 // Hadoop dependencies